jaweesh/Packet-Injection-in-Sudan-Analysis/README.md

 ## Observations and Analysis

 when updating linux repositories one notices a hash mismatch and have to connect to a VPN in order to successfully update the system repositories which indicate that ISPs like MTN, Zain and Sudani have some sort of caching proxies or packet injection on the fly, ~~however some people would say this is a caching proxy which is invalid claim as caching proxies does not tamper with the package, it may cache an older version but will not change a package structure so it is not the case here.~~
+Indeed I was served an older versions of software.!

-running linux update from MTN network results in an mismatch size and ignored
+running linux update from MTN network results in an mismatch size and ignored (notice the **HTTP** connectins)

 ```
 apt-get update